Tennant Creek Airport: Post-war

 The terminal facilities at Tennant Creek Airport were constructed during the 1960s.

 On 1 April 1989, the Federal Airports Corporation took control of the airport, and on 10 June 1998, passed control and management to the Airport Development Group (ADG).
 ADG hold a 50-year lease over Tennant Creek Airport with free option for a further 49 years.

-The current operator of the airport is Tennant Creek Airport Pty Ltd.
+In June 2013, Chartair began services twice weekly to Alice Springs after receiving a subsidy from the Federal Government to operate the route under the Remote Air Services Subsidy Scheme.

+Airnorth announced in 2015 that they would serve Tennant Creek and Katherine three times per week as intermediate stops on the "centre run" between Darwin and Alice Springs, using Embraer EMB 120 Brasilia aircraft.